lawnjelly/Misc/Batching/batching.md

 In most cases this works fine, but this shortcut breaks down if a shader expects these values to be available individually, rather than combined.
 This can happen in custom shaders.

 ### Custom Shaders
 As a result certain operations in custom shaders will prevent baking, and thus decrease the potential for batching.
-While we are working to decrease this cases, currently the following conditions apply:
+While we are working to decrease these cases, currently the following conditions apply:

 * Reading or writing COLOR or MODULATE - disables vertex color baking
 * Reading VERTEX - disables vertex position baking